hundeo:

 Characteristics

-The Fédération Cynologique Internationale (FCI) recognized the Nihon Supittsu as a Japanese dog breed in 1964 (FCI Group 5, Section 5, Standard No. 262).
+The Japanese Spitz was recognized as a Japanese dog breed by the Fédération Cynologique Internationale (FCI) in 1964 (FCI Group 5, Section 5, Standard No. 262).

-The quadruped is characterized by being exclusively pure white.
-Thanks to the straight sticking out dense hair the Japanese Spitz looks strong.
-This is not least due to the puffy undercoat.
-The beautiful ruff on shoulder, neck and forechest contributes to the attractive appearance.
-Typical for the tail is a long voluminous flag.
+The four-legged friend is characterized by the fact that it is exclusively pure white.
+The dense, straight standing hair gives the Japanese Spitz a strong appearance.
+The fluffy undercoat also contributes to this.
+The beautiful curly coat on the shoulders, neck and forechest contributes to the attractive appearance.
+The tail is characterized by a long, voluminous plume.

-Despite its short legs, the Japanese Spitz shows off sporty and extremely agile.
-Because of the balanced proportions, the appearance of the compact pedigree dog is equally distinctive and harmonious.
+Despite its short legs, the Japanese Spitz has an athletic and extremely agile appearance.
+Due to its balanced proportions, this compact pedigree dog appears both independent and harmonious.

-The height at withers - the raised transition from the neck to the back - in adult males is usually 30 to 38 cm.
-Dog ladies reach a somewhat smaller measure.
-On the scale brings the Japanese Spitz between 4.5 and 11 kg.
+The height at the withers - the raised transition from the neck to the back - is usually 30 to 38 cm in adult males.
+Bitches reach a slightly smaller size.
+The Japan Spitz weighs between 4.5 and 11 kg.

-At home, the Japanese Spitz behaves rather quietly.
-Outdoors, on the other hand, he likes to show what energy he has.
-To enjoy Nihon Supittsu, you must like a small dog that loves to romp around and play games.
-You should also enjoy extended outings with your four-legged friend.
+At home, the Japanese Spitz tends to be quiet.
+Outdoors, however, it likes to show how much energy it has.
+To enjoy the Japanese Spitz, you should like a small dog that likes to romp around and play.
+You should also enjoy going on long walks with your four-legged friend.

-The Japanese Spitz is a very people-focused dog.
-Whether he belongs to a single or has a master and mistress at the same time, he does not care.
-He also likes to live in a family.
-Priority is the two-legged company.
-Conspecifics or other pets are not enough.
-Even if the Japanese Spitz usually gets along well with them.
-So if you have little time for a dog, a Japanese Spitz is probably not right for you.
+The Japanese Spitz is a very people-oriented dog.
+It doesn't care whether it lives with a single person or whether it has a master and mistress.
+He also likes to live with a family.
+Two-legged company has priority.
+Conspecifics or other pets are not enough for him.
+Even if the Japanese Spitz usually gets on well with them.
+So if you don't have much time for a dog, the Japanese Spitz is probably not the right dog for you.

-A city apartment is suitable for Him as long as He is also well exercised with extensive walks and activities.
+A city apartment is suitable for him as long as he is well exercised with extensive walks and activities.

 Coat care: